Cary Fukunaga has finished writing the Napoleon series, a project started by Stanley Kubrick

-At this time, many recognize the name of Cary Fukunaga thanks to his work in No Time to Die – 83%, the latest James Bond installment with Daniel Craig at the helm.
+At this time, many recognize the name of Cary Fukunaga thanks to his work in No Time to Die (83%), the latest James Bond installment with Daniel Craig at the helm.
 The film has divided critics and fans, but has generally been said to be a pretty fitting and respectable farewell for the character and the actor.
 Of course, this director has been working in Hollywood for a while.
-The project that truly launched him to fame was the first season of True Detective – 85%, series written by Nic Pizzolatto, and starring Matthew McConaughey and Woody Harrelson.
+The project that truly launched him to fame was the first season of True Detective (85%), a series written by Nic Pizzolatto, and starring Matthew McConaughey and Woody Harrelson.

 Keep reading: James Bond was a rapist in his early films, says Cary Fukunaga, director of No Time to Die

-With No Name – 89%, Jane Eyre – 84% and Beasts of No Nation – 92%, the director demonstrated his versatility to tell stories of all kinds, adaptations or originals.
+With Sin Nombre (89%), Jane Eyre (84%) and Beasts of No Nation (92%), the director demonstrated his versatility to tell stories of all kinds, adaptations or originals.
 However, as a writer he has faced more obstacles.
-For example, originally the remake of It – 85% would be in charge, but apparently he took too many creative liberties and added many scenes of sex and violence that did not convince the executives.
+For example, originally the remake of It (That) (85%) would be in his charge, but apparently he took too many creative liberties and added many scenes of sex and violence that did not convince the executives.
 Eventually he dropped the adaptation and very little of his original writing ended up in the final cut.
 Similarly, he has spent years trying to build a project that originally belonged to Stanley Kubrick, and the challenge has not been easy.

-Stanley kubrick he was one of those directors who took his time to make every movie.
+Stanley kubrick He was one of those directors who took his time to make every movie.
 Although this helped to achieve his vision, it also meant that his processes were very slow.
 That is why when he died it did not surprise anyone that many ideas had remained in the pipeline.
-The director of The Shining – 92% and 2001: Space Odyssey – 96% were really ambitious and had a lot of scripts and synopses that they didn’t have time to complete and that other creators are interested in doing.
-Out of respect for the figure of Kubrick, not everyone dares to resume their work, but Fukunaga was not only willing, but dedicated himself for years to reviving what is perhaps the most ambitious project that the director left behind.
+The director of The Shining (92%) and 2001: A Space Odyssey (96%) was really ambitious and had many scripts and synopses that he did not have time to complete and that other creators are interested in doing.
+Out of respect for the figure of Kubrick, not everyone dares to resume their work, but Fukunaga was not only willing, but dedicated himself for years to reviving what is perhaps the most ambitious project that the director left.

 For a couple of years it was confirmed that Fukunaga was writing and developing a television series about Napoleon that would follow Kubrick’s concept.
 Originally, the director hoped that his script would become the most important epic film up to that point, and he spent years reading and studying the figure of Bonaparte, further deciding that Jack Nicholson would be its protagonist.
 Unfortunately, the project was so expensive, and Kubrick was so adamant in his need to be realistic at all costs, that a budget could not be agreed and the film was never shot.